replicate/paint-by-text/README.md

 # 👩‍🎨 Paint by Text

-Use generative AI to modify images with words.
+Modify images by chatting with a generative AI model.

 Try it out at [paintbytext.chat](http://paintbytext.chat)